pascal-roth/thundertorch/source/ML_utils/getting_started/Models.rst

 construction task and thus are not inferred while fitting the network.
 However, these parameters influence the learning capability and have to be adjusted in case the model complexity is chosen differently compared to the complexity of the addressed problem.
-In the toolbox theses model hyperparameters are unique for each model and do not have default values.
+In the toolbox, theses model hyperparameters are unique for each model and do not have default values.
 As an example the model hyperparameters of the LightningFlexMLP
 are: